dai-shi/reactive-react-redux/README.md

-The hook in the official `redux-redux` is [`useSelector`](https://react-redux.js.org/api/hooks#useselector) which is already simple, but the hook `useReduxState` in this library is simpler than that without a selector.
+The hook in the official `redux-redux` is [`useSelector`](https://react-redux.js.org/api/hooks#useselector) which is already simple, but the hook `useTrackedState` in this library is simpler than that without a selector.
-Technically, `useReduxState` has no [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue.
+Technically, `useTrackedState` has no [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue.

 See [comparison](#comparison-with-useselector) for details.

 ## How it works

-A hook `useReduxState` returns the entire Redux state object, but it keeps track of which properties of the object are used in render.
+A hook `useTrackedState` returns the entire Redux state object, but it keeps track of which properties of the object are used in render.
 When the state is updated, this hook checks whether used properties are changed.